rishanexe/MeetAutoLeaveExtension/README.md

 - Click "Load Unpacked" and select the cloned folder.

 # Usage:
-- After joining a meet session, click on the extension and click "Auto Leave" button (Red button).
+- After joining a meet session, click on the extension and press "Auto Leave" button (Red button).
+- The sessions should be atleast 15 minutes long after pressing "Auto Leave" button.

+If you want to collaborate, add additional features or fix bugs then you're welcomed.